conotoium/GeoAI/README.md

 # GeoAI

+> [!NOTE]
+> This tool runs in command line.<br>
+>This tool requires a Gemini API key.<br>
+> This tool is not tested with OpenAI Api's, but should be fairly easy to change over.

 This tool uses gemini generative AI to assist in the trip planning process.
 It was originally intended as a utility for another of my projects, And I decided to seperate it as a standalone.